akhilesh-k/Lane-and-Vehicles-Detection/README.md

 #### Robustness of the Pipeline

-The pipeline is probably most likely to fail in cases where vehicles (or the HOG features thereof) don't resemble those in the training dataset, but lighting and environmental conditions might also play a role (e.g. a white car against a white background).
+The pipeline is probably most likely to fail in cases where vehicles (HOG Features) don't resemble those in the training dataset, but lighting and environmental conditions might also play a role.
 Incoming cars are an issue, as well as distant cars as smaller window scales tend to produce more false positives, but they also did not often correctly label the smaller windows.